kinnala/scikit-fem/docs/bcs.rst

            0., 0., 0., 0., 0., 0., 0., 0.]),
     array([ 6, 12, 15, 19, 20, 21, 22, 23, 24]))

-By default, the eliminated degrees-of-freedom are assumed to be zero.
+By default, the eliminated DOF's are set to zero.
-Other values can be provided through the keyword argument ``x``, cf. :ref:`ex14`.
+Different values can be provided through the keyword argument ``x``;
+see :ref:`ex14`.

 Finding degrees-of-freedom
 ==========================

-Often we wish to constrain degrees-of-freedom (DOF's) on a specific part of the domain.
+Often the goal is to constrain DOF's on a specific part of the boundary.
 Currently the main tools for finding DOF's are :meth:`skfem.assembly.Basis.find_dofs` and :meth:`skfem.assembly.Basis.get_dofs`.
+Let us demonstrate the latter with an example.

 .. code-block:: python